suriyahgit/CameraTrapChallenge/custom-yolov7/README.md

 ### Customising the yolov7 model

-To customise the yolov7 model, we should me the following changes from the base model
+To customize the yolov7 model for this project, the following changes should be made to the base model:

-1. Duplicating the `yolov7.yaml` in `~/cfg/training/` as `yolov7-custom` and changing the number of classes to `2` as my image dataset contains two classes.
+1. In the `~/cfg/training/` directory, duplicate the `yolov7.yaml` file and name it `yolov7-custom.yaml`.
+Then, change the number of classes to 2 to reflect the two classes in the image dataset.
-2. Duplicating the `coco.yaml` in `~/data` as `custom_data.yaml`, editing the file by removing the first four lines that has a download script for downloading the cocodataset, modifying the directory to point out training and validation dataset and modifying the number of classes with class names
+2. In the `~/data directory`, duplicate the `coco.yaml` file and name it `custom_data.yaml`.
+Edit this file by removing the first four lines containing the download script for the cocodataset, modifying the directory paths to point to the training and validation datasets, and modifying the number of classes and class names to match the image dataset.
-3. Downloading the pre-defined weights for running training from the official yolov7 image in the github, it's named as `yolov7.pt` and `yolov7-tiny.pt`, place them at `~/`, if you are planning to use yolov7-tiny.
-But for our case, we trained our model with `yolov7.pt` and the customisation performed above are for training yolov7.
+3. Download the pre-defined weights for running training from the official yolov7 repository on GitHub.
+The weights are named `yolov7.pt` and `yolov7-tiny.pt`, and should be placed in the root directory (`~/`).
+For this project, the `yolov7.pt` weights were used with the customizations described above to train the yolov7 model.

 ### Performing the Training